Alison Hersey Risch

-Alison also was a competitive alpine ski racer.
-In 1964 she was certified by the Professional Ski Instructor’s Association and she has been a ski instructor and director since 1963.
+Risch was also a competitive alpine ski racer.
+In 1964, she was certified by the Professional Ski Instructor's Association, and she has been a ski instructor and director since 1963.

-In January 1988, she became one of the charter inductees into the USA Field Hockey Hall of Fame.
-In 1999 Alison was inducted into the New England Chapter of the National Lacrosse Hall of Fame and in 2003 she was inducted into the National Lacrosse Hall of Fame.
-Mount Holyoke inducted Alison into their athletics Hall of Fame (inaugural 2013 class) as did Winchester High School into their Hall of Fame (1995).
+In January 1988, Risch became one of the charter inductees into the USA Field Hockey Hall of Fame.
+In 1999, she was inducted into the New England Chapter of the National Lacrosse Hall of Fame, and in 2003 she was inducted into the National Lacrosse Hall of Fame.
+Mount Holyoke inducted her into their athletics Hall of Fame (inaugural 2013 class), as did Winchester High School into their Hall of Fame (1995).